The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 • it extracts the correlation ID from the reply correlation-id property to correlate a reply with the appropriate request.

-Here is how to declare the RPC client:
+Here is how to declare the requester:

-Customizing the RPC client
+Customizing the requester

 String replyToQueue = connection.management().queue()